trozware/casual-git/README.md

 1. `git clone https://github.com/trozware/casual-git.git`
 2. `cd casual-git`
 3. `make` (may need `sudo make` if you don't have write access to `/usr/local/bin`)
-4. Invoke the `gh` command within git repositories to open `casual-git`
+4. Invoke the `gitm` command within git repositories to open `casual-git`

 ### What did I want to change: